MelatonPro/BalsWEB-Alpha/README.md

 2. Then type: pip install PyQt5 PyQtWebEngine

-3. Afterwards, download the new_updatelol.py file and open it.
+3. Afterwards, download any update.py file and open it.

 You now have access to BalsWEB Alpha Build 1!
 Thanks for downloading!